Mar 30

 In order for drills to be useful, they first must be the right size.
 Drills that are too big restrict adaptability.
 Drills that are too small reduce speed.

 For example, some of the U.S. Army’s battle drills are likely too big because they apply a rigid formula to a rather complex action, such as engaging an enemy force and maneuvering for a flank assault.
 To better understand this concept, consider an analogy.
 A house-builder goes to a lumberyard and asks for materials to build a house.
 The lumber merchant offers the builder a variety of pre-fabricated house parts such as an exterior wall that is 30-feet by 10-feet.
 The builder says these pre-fabricated parts do not necessarily match his vision for the house.
 What if he wants his wall to be 20-feet by 8-feet?
 He asks the lumber merchant for materials that offer more flexibility.
 The merchant turns and points to the forest outside, assuring the builder that he can cut the trees in any size he wants to build whatever he wants.
 The builder is still frustrated, asking if there isn’t some “happy medium” that allows for flexible design without the burden of chopping down trees.
 In fact, the kind of lumber typically sold in stores fits this description exactly.
 Over the years, people realized that there were certain cuts of lumber like 2x4s and 4x4s that could be pre-fabricated but then combined and arranged in infinite combinations.
 These cuts of wood are not too big and not too small.
 They are just right to allow for maximum convenience (speed) while providing complete flexibility.
-A drill must fit this same description.
+A battle drill must fit this same description.

 A good rule of thumb for determining the size of a drill is that it should be something that always needs to be done the same way.
 For example, barring debilitating physical injury, we always change our magazine in the same way.
 There is no creative way to change magazines and there would certainly be no benefit to doing it different ways each time.
 In small-unit tactics, while a complex battle drill involving multiple maneuvering elements is too big, a simple immediate action drill is just the right size.
 In such a drill, a small unit will seek cover, return fire, come on-line and report the "3D's" (distance, direction and description) of the enemy contact.
 This is a drill that can be performed the same way every time and must happen so fast that there will be no benefit to variation.